andrewjamesford/andrewford-co-nz-11ty/content/articles/vibe-coding-create-software-you-want/index.md

   - macos
   - workflow-automation
   - software-development
+description: >-
-description: "Discover how vibe coding with AI tools can help you build custom software that fits your workflow.
-Learn how to create a PopClip extension for instant Markdown formatting on macOS using AI agents, and build tools that adapt to your work instead of forcing you to adapt to them."
+  Discover how vibe coding with AI tools can help you build custom software that fits your workflow.
+Learn how to create a PopClip extension for instant Markdown formatting on macOS using AI agents, and build tools that adapt to your work instead of forcing you to adapt to them.
-ogimage: "vibe-coding-create-software-you-want.png"
+ogimage: vibe-coding-create-software-you-want.png
+audio: true
+audioSrc: /audio/posts/vibe-coding-create-software-you-want.mp3
+audioDuration: "5:13"
+audioGeneratedAt: "2026-07-10"
+audioVoice: Andrew
+audioDisclosure: AI narrated using Andrew's voice
 ---

 {% figure "./vibe-coding-software.png", "Vibe Coding to Create the Software You Want" %}